dvtng/superprompt/src/prompt-template-guide.md

 Now answer the question from the perspective of each expert.
 ```

-When superprompt encounters a **generator** placeholder, it temporarily yields to GPT to generate the next message.
+When encountering a **generator** placeholder, superprompt yields to GPT to generate the next message.

-**Generator** placeholders can be combined with a variable name to store the generated output in that variable.
+You can combine a **generator** placeholder with a variable name to store the generated output.

 ```
 Describe the tone of the following text in one word.
 Choose between professional and casual: